AbhiSharmaNIT/Online_QuizeMaker/README.md

 - localStorage for data persistence

 Since this is a frontend-only implementation, all data is stored in the browser's localStorage.
-In a production environment, you would want to replace this with a proper backend database.

-The code is organized into modular functions for different features, making it easy to maintain and extend.